Iran–Iraq War: Iran–Iraq relations

-In April 1969, Iran abrogated the 1937 treaty over the Shatt al-Arab and Iranian ships stopped paying tolls to Iraq when they used the Shatt al-Arab.
-The Shah argued that the 1937 treaty was unfair to Iran because almost all river borders around the world ran along the thalweg, and because most of the ships that used the Shatt al-Arab were Iranian.
-Iraq threatened war over the Iranian move, but on 24 April 1969, an Iranian tanker escorted by Iranian warships (Joint Operation Arvand) sailed down the Shatt al-Arab, and Iraq—being the militarily weaker state—did nothing.
-The Iranian abrogation of the 1937 treaty marked the beginning of a period of acute Iraqi–Iranian tension that would see significant bloodshed and was to last until the Algiers Agreement of 1975.

-The relationship between the governments of Iran and Iraq briefly improved in 1978, when Iranian agents in Iraq discovered plans for a pro-Soviet coup d'état against Iraq's government.
-When informed of this plot, Saddam ordered the execution of dozens of his army's officers, and in a sign of reconciliation, expelled from Iraq Ruhollah Khomeini, an exiled leader of clerical opposition to the Shah.
+In 1937, Iran and Iraq signed a treaty to settle their dispute over control of the Shatt al-Arab river; they agreed that Iranian ships had to pay tolls when they used the river.
+In 1969, Iran broke the treaty, as their ships no longer paid the tolls.
+The Shah of Iran argued that the treaty had been unfair.
+Iraq threatened war, but did nothing at this time, as their weaker military became threatened when Iranian naval forces sailed down the Shatt al-Arab in a show of force.
+The new Iraqi–Iranian tensions led to significant bloodshed, which lasted until the 1975 Algiers Agreement, when Iraq ceded to Iran the eastern bank of the river.
+Their relations briefly improved in 1978, when Iranian agents in Iraq discovered plans for a pro-Soviet coup d'état against Iraq's government.
+When informed of this plot, Iraq's president Saddam Hussein ordered the execution of dozens of his army's officers, and expelled Ruhollah Khomeini from Iraq, who led clerical opposition to the Shah.